$100 Invested In This Stock 5 Years Ago, Would Be Worth This Much - Benzinga

 TODAY ONLY!
 For only $7, you can get 2 winning options trade alerts every month!
 Click Here to See Trade Ideas!
 (Risk-free with a 14 day refund guarantee)

-Blackstone BX has outperformed the market over the past 5 years by 19.35% on an annualized basis.
+DZS DZSI has outperformed the market over the past 5 years by 10.94% on an annualized basis.

-Buying $100 In BX: 5 years ago, an investor could have purchased 3.28 shares of Blackstone at the time with $100.
-This investment in BX would have produced an average annual return of 33.22%.
-Currently, Blackstone has a market capitalization of $93.50 billion.
+Buying $100 In DZSI: 5 years ago, an investor could have purchased 19.05 shares of DZS at the time with $100.
+This investment in DZSI would have produced an average annual return of 24.21%.
+Currently, DZS has a market capitalization of $431.17 million.

 Benzinga Trading School is now offering a 7 day trial!
 Click Here to Join the #1 Trading Educational Platform!